 According to the European Centre for Disease Prevention and Control (ECDC), there is currently a very low risk of spread to the EU via infected travellers.

 EMA works with WHO and regulatory authorities worldwide to advise on potential pathways for the development, evaluation and approval of Ebola medicines.

-These vaccine are recommended by WHO's Strategic Advisory Group of Experts on Immunization (SAGE) for use in the Ebola outbreak.
+These two vaccines are recommended by WHO's Strategic Advisory Group of Experts on Immunization (SAGE) for use in Ebola outbreaks.